 Playlists

-And that was magic.
+And that was magical.

 To this day, I enjoy sharing patterns with others.
 Now, I mostly make eclectic playlists.
-Enya, Blondie, Phil Collins, Rachmaninoff, and Kraftwerk were all part of my soundscape.
+Enya, Blondie, Phil Collins, Rachmaninoff, and Kraftwerk were part of my soundscape.

 PS: Have you read about the history and political economy of the Shuffle feature?